macarthur-lab/igv_utils/README.rst

 Configure
 ~~~~~~~~~

-For the :code:`igv_plotter` or :code:`igv` scripts to work, they need to know the path of the :code:`igv.jar` file (see Install section).
+For the :code:`igv_plotter` or :code:`igv` scripts to work, they need to know the path of :code:`igv.jar (see Install section).
 This can be set using either the :code:`--igv-jar-path` command line option or by setting it in the
-:code:`~/.igv_plotter` config file using the following line:
+:code:`~/.igv_plotter` config file by putting the following line:

 :code:`igv-jar-path = <full path of igv.jar>`

-Similarly, any of the other :code:`igv_plotter` or :code:`igv` command line options can be set in this config
+Also, any of the other :code:`igv_plotter` or :code:`igv` command line options can be set in this config
 file by putting:

 :code:`<command line option (without --)> = <value>`